 Mordecai was astonished that she had been taken so quickly.
 Just before she was taken, he warned her sternly not to tell anyone that she was a Jew—one of God’s people.
 He worried about her day and night.
 In 2:11 we read how he paced near the courtyard of the palace waiting to find out what happened to her.

 A year later Xerxes started his selection process.
 No, not that one.
 No, not that one.
 Hold this one aside, she might be it.
-It was kind of the reality show The Bachelor Babylon-style, except with the startling reality that if he was not pleased they could die or be banished.
+It was kind of the reality show The Bachelor Persian-style, except with the startling reality that if he was not pleased they could die or be banished.
 No rose ceremony here.

 Esther was a lot like her ancestor Joseph.
 She was as lovely as he was handsome.
 She was a kind as he.
 She was as humble as Joseph eventually became.
 And that made her physical beauty all the more appealing.
 Xerxes chose her.
 One year after being yanked out of Mordecai’s home she stood with a golden crown on her head, seated at another massive banquet the king was throwing on her behalf.